MicroStrategy/rest-api-docs/docs/common-workflows/manage-drill-maps/update-a-drill-map.md

 ---
-title: Workflow Sample - Update a Drill Map
+title: Workflow sample - Update a drill map
-sidebar_label: Update a Drill Map
+sidebar_label: Update a drill map
 description: This workflow sample demonstrates how to update an existing drill map object through the Modeling service.
 ---